sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

 for these systems.
 You will also find details about `ports <http://en.wikipedia.org/wiki/Computer_port_%28software%29>`_ to other operating systems or processors which may be taking place.

-Assumptions: You have a computer with about 2.5 GB of free disk space running one of the supported version of an operating system listed at http://wiki.sagemath.org/SupportedPlatforms
+Assumptions: You have a computer with at least 3 GB of free disk space running one of the supported version of an operating system listed at http://wiki.sagemath.org/SupportedPlatforms